-- a) The description fairly presents the financial management services made available Customer Agencies of the system during some or all of the period July 1, 2017 to June 30, 2018 for processing their transactions as it relates to controls that are likely to be relevant to Customer Agencies' internal control over financial reporting.
-The criteria we used in making this assertion were that the description: - i. presents how the system made available to Customer Agencies was designed and implemented to process relevant Customer Agency transactions, including, if applicable: - (1) the types of services provided, including, as appropriate, the classes of transactions processed;
+a) The description fairly presents ARC's system performed by ARC on behalf of the customer agencies during some or all of the period July 1, 2019 to June 30, 2020 including ARC's processing of their transactions and the controls that are likely to be relevant to customer agencies' internal control over financial reporting.
+The criteria we used in making this assertion were that the description:

-- (2) the procedures, within both automated and manual systems, by which those services are provided, including, as appropriate, procedures by which transactions are initiated, authorized, recorded, processed, corrected as necessary, and transferred to the reports and other information prepared for Customer Agencies of the system; - (3) the information used in the performance of the procedures, including, if applicable, related accounting records, whether electronic or manual, and supporting information involved in initiating, authorizing, recording, processing, and reporting transactions; this includes the correction of incorrect information and how information is transferred to the reports and other information prepared for Customer Agencies; - (4) how the system captures and addresses significant events and conditions other than transactions; - (5) the process used to prepare reports and other information for Customer Agencies; - (6) services performed by a subservice organization, if any, including whether the carveout method or the inclusive method has been used in relation to them; - (7) the specified control objectives and controls designed to achieve those objectives, including, as applicable, complementary Customer Agency controls and complementary subservice organization controls assumed in the design of the service organization's controls; and - (8) other aspects of our control environment, risk assessment process, information and communications (including the related business processes), control activities and monitoring activities that are relevant to the services provided. - ii. includes relevant details of changes to ARC's system during the period covered by the description. - iii. does not omit or distort information relevant to ARC's system, while acknowledging that the description is prepared to meet the common needs of a broad range of Customer Agencies of the system and their auditors, and may not, therefore, include every aspect of the financial management services that each individual Customer Agency of the system and its auditor may consider important in its own particular environment.
+- i. presents how the system made available to customer agencies was designed and implemented to process relevant customer agency transactions, including, if applicable: - (1) the types of services provided, including, as appropriate, the classes of transactions processed; - (2) the procedures, within both automated and manual systems, by which those services are provided, including, as appropriate, procedures by which transactions are initiated, authorized, recorded, processed, corrected as necessary, and transferred to the reports and other information prepared for customer agencies; - (3) the information used in the performance of the procedures, including, if applicable, related accounting records, whether electronic or manual, and supporting information involved in initiating, authorizing, recording, processing, and reporting transactions; this includes the correction of incorrect information and how information is transferred to the reports and how other information is prepared for customer agencies; - (4) how the system capture and address significant events and conditions other than transactions: - (5) the process used to prepare reports and other information for customer agencies; - (6) services performed by a subservice organization(s), if any, including whether the carve-out method or the inclusive method has been used in relation to them; - (7) the specified control objectives and controls designed to achieve those objectives, including, as applicable, complementary customer agencies' controls and complementary subservice organization(s)' controls assumed in the design of the service organization(s)' controls; and - (8) other aspects of our control environment, risk assessment process, information and communications (including the related business processes), control activities and monitoring activities that are relevant to the financial management services provided. - ii. includes relevant details of changes to ARC's system during the period covered by the description. - iii. does not omit or distort information relevant to ARC's system, while acknowledging that the description is prepared to meet the common needs of a broad range of customer agencies of the system and their auditors, and may not, therefore, include every aspect of the financial management services that each individual customer agency of the system and its auditor may consider important in its own particular environment.

-- b) The controls related to the control objectives stated in the description were suitably designed and operating effectively throughout the period July 1, 2017 to June 30, 2018 to achieve those control objectives if subservice organizations and Customer Agencies applied the complementary controls assumed in the design of ARC's controls throughout the period July 1, 2017 to June 30, 2018.
-The criteria we used in making this assertion were that: - i. the risks that threaten the achievement of the control objectives stated in the description have been identified by management of ARC; - ii. the controls identified in the description would, if operating effectively, provide reasonable assurance that those risks would not prevent the control objectives stated in the description from being achieved; and - iii. the controls were consistently applied as designed, including whether manual controls were applied by individuals who have the appropriate competence and authority.
+- b) The controls related to the control objectives stated in the description were suitably designed and operating effectively throughout the period July 1, 2019 to June 30, 2020 to achieve those control objectives if subservice organizations and customer agencies applied the complementary controls assumed in the design of ARC's controls throughout the period July 1, 2019 to June 30, 2020.
+The criteria we used in making this assertion were that: - i. the risks that threaten the achievement of the control objectives stated in the description have been identified by ARC management; - ii. the controls identified in the description would, if operating effectively, provide reasonable assurance that those risks would not prevent the control objectives stated in the description from being achieved; and - iii. the controls were consistently applied as designed, including whether manual controls were applied by individuals who have the appropriate competence and authority.